 - Using htpasswd generator create content and save it as a file named .htpasswd (with no extension).

-- Upload the .htpasswd file in same location as .htaccess file
+- Upload the .htpasswd file in the same location as .htaccess file

 - Now put the code below in your .htaccess file:## Stop Apache from serving .htpasswd files